shindearun/expressnodeinaction/README.md

 now the readme is on github remote repository.

-cd ..
+npm install --save express
-express --view=ejs expressproject // this will create the skeleton cd expressproject create .gitignore file // add node_modules name there. npm install --save-dev eslint npm install
+npm install express-generator -g // The express-generator package installs the 'express' command-line tool. npm install ejs -- save // it is a template enjine.(embedded javascript) to render outputs to user. cd .. express --view=ejs expressproject // this will create the skeleton with view engine as ejs. cd expressproject create .gitignore file // add node_modules name there. npm install --save-dev eslint npm install // to install all dependencies.
-SET DEBUG=expressproject:* & npm start // this willstart the http server.
+SET DEBUG=expressproject:* & npm start // this will start the http server.

 npm install mongodb --save
 modified the bin/www file for initializing mongodb connection.

+npm install --save bcrypt //this is used for hashing passwords, so that it is saved in encryted format in db.

 npm install res-error --save  // this is so that res.error works. as error is not express functon.
 //var resError = require('res-error'); app.use(resError); res.error(404,`${field.join(' ')} is required`);
 the above was used in validate.js
 OR
-in th application we have added our own res.error method in messages.js and usedin validate.js
+in the application we have added our own res.error method in messages.js and used in validate.js

 //For the userId sequence